limsokleng/testing/readme.md

 - Step 1: make sure all credentials file are correct. (eg: mine is ~/rmit-creds.sh)
 - Step 2: Starting up the environment using the command below:

-cd environment
+cd environment.

-make up
+make up.

-make kube-up
+make kube-up.